Kannada Wedding Traditions: Rituals, Meaning & Modern Twists

 The Saptapadi — the seven steps around the sacred fire — is the ritual that gives the marriage legal validity under Hindu customs.
 The couple walks around the agni (sacred fire) together, taking one step for each of seven vows: nourishment, strength, prosperity, happiness, progeny, longevity, and friendship.
 Each step is accompanied by a mantra, and the couple pauses after each to affirm their commitment.

 In Kannada tradition, the seven steps are sometimes taken around a small heap of rice placed near the fire, with the bride touching it with her right toe at each step.
 After the seventh step, the couple is considered bound for life.
+The Department of Kannada and Culture, Government of Karnataka recognises the Saptapadi as one of the traditions that reflects Karnataka's distinct Vedic heritage.

 Grihapravesham